Introduction

 - Latching / Bistable (Form E) – A latching or bistable mode is a more advanced use for the sensor.
 The contacts can either be in a closed or open state.
 The methods used depends on the actual application.
 A permanent magnet is used to change the contact state by reversing the magnetic polarity.

 Before we explore each of these ways, it is important to understand the switch magnetic fields.
 Various magnet positions and movement will cause the reed switch’s on/off domain to change.
-Furthermore, the actual closure and opening points will vary considerably for different Reed switches and magnet sizes and strengths.
+Furthermore, the actual closure and opening points will vary considerably for different reed switches and magnet sizes and strengths.

 The below reed switch actuation examples show a small sample of sensing applications.
 These examples mainly focus on using normally open and normally closed contact applications.

-Reed Switch And Magnet Actuation
+Reed Switch and Magnet Actuation

 Single Actuation